-7 Treatment of a chronic condition.
+8 Treatment of a chronic condition.

 Adds subd.
 5 to § 62M.07.
-Provides an authorization for treatment of a health condition an enrollee is expected to have for longer than one year does not expire unless the treatment standard for that condition changes.
+Provides an authorization for treatment of a chronic health condition an enrollee is expected to have for longer than one year and that requires ongoing treatment does not expire unless the treatment standard for that chronic condition changes.
+Provides this subdivision is effective January 1, 2026, and applies to health plans offered, sold, issued, or renewed on or after that date.